Our Regionalisation Strategy

 • To expand education programmes that can build the multidisciplinary workforce capable of delivering evidence-based best practice on a wide scale.

-Download the Guide to the formation of national Fragility Fracture Networks
+You can download a guide to the formation of national Fragility Fracture Networks in the following links.